CalPERS CEO Delivers Witkin Schaber Lecture

-The Gordon D. Schaber Lecture Series is sponsored by the Witkin Legal Institute, the Pacific McGeorge Capital Center for Public Law & Policy, and the Sacramento County Bar Association.
-The lecture is named for the late Dean Schaber, who transformed Pacific McGeorge from a one-room night school to an internationally known law school during his 1957-1991 tenure.
+The Gordon D. Schaber Lecture Series is sponsored by the Witkin Legal Institute, the McGeorge Capital Center for Law & Policy, and the Sacramento County Bar Association.
+The lecture is named for the late Dean Schaber, who transformed McGeorge from a one-room night school to an internationally known law school during his 1957-1991 tenure.
 He was a close friend of B.E.
 Witkin whose legal scholarship had an enormous impact on California law.

 Stausboll took over leadership of CalPERS in January 2009 after a scandal rocked that executive branch agency, which manages pension and health benefits for more than 1.6 million California public employees, retirees and their families.
 She is the eighth CEO and first woman to head the country’s largest public pension fund that boasts $220 billion in assets.

 The previous year, a series of revelations surrounding pension fund investment methods and possible kickbacks to high-ranking CalPERS officials buffeted the agency and severely harmed its public image.

 Stausboll gave an overview of the scandal to the audience of attorneys and law students, and outlined her organization’s methodical approach to put strategies in place to prevent any future ethical breakdowns.